 Even with early results, the road can be long depending on the goals you set.

-but there are lots of comrades and coaches to walk beside you.
+but there are lots of comrades and trainers to walk beside you.

 Nobody can do your healing for you.
 Sometimes it is a long, difficult road with detours, switchbacks, and pot holes, which is why healing is not for sissies or quitters.

 The more you do it, the more you want it, the more positive results you will see.

 It won’t work if you don’t use it.
 You have to be alert to the ways–and the reasons–you sabotage your efforts to heal.

 i.e., it can be used with any and all conventional medical treatments.

 Doctors may try to discourage you from using it, afraid you won’t seek medical treatment.
 Reiki is NOT intended to replace medical treatment.
 Don’t go there.
 Let your Dr. know you won’t go there.